cmorgan3324/vpn-adblock/README.md

 - TODO: Consider Elastic IP or dynamic DNS for stable client configuration
 - TODO: Add Ansible playbook as alternative to manual software configuration

-[VERIFIED — source: absence of these features confirmed in audit]

 ## Quick Start